0abc/0abc-a22/README.md

 ## Brief overview
 * Dozens of hours of work, thousands of new files, numerous tweaks and minor changes, most of which will probably go unnoticed
-* To make the game slower paced and encourage keeping your units alive, all unit training times are increased by 100% and all technology research times are increased by 50%
+* To make the game slower paced and encourage keeping your units alive, all unit training times and all technology research times are aproximately doubled
 * A new resource: silver (see below)
 * Warships, mercenaries, champions, and several structures consume resources (see below)
 * Heroes and ships require 0 population